Skip to content

 What’s the difference between Bitcoin and other cryptocurrencies?

-Bitcoin has the longest unbroken history (over 15 years), the most computing power securing it, and a credibly fixed supply.
+Bitcoin has the longest unbroken history — the genesis block was mined on 3 January 2009, so over 17 years — the most computing power securing it, and a credibly fixed supply.
 Other assets — Ethereum, Cardano, Solana and the rest — pursue different goals like programmable contracts, with different and often weaker scarcity and security guarantees.
 For the specific job of inflation-resistant preservation, Bitcoin is the established candidate; the rest are a different, more speculative conversation.

 You opened this because you did everything right and still felt yourself slipping — and now you know why.
 The currency was built to leak, the loss never appeared on a statement, and no amount of extra shifts could outrun a tax on your time itself.
 Seeing that clearly is the shift.
 The response isn’t to gamble your savings or chase a number; it’s one small, reversible move — a cheap hardware wallet, a modest amount moved off an exchange, a backup you’ve actually tested.
 Done with eyes open to the volatility and the responsibility, that’s not recklessness.
 It’s the quiet act of someone who has decided to hold value the system can’t quietly drain.
 You’re not bad with money.
 You were handed a leaking bucket and told to carry more water.